touchsell/rails-test/README.md

   * controllers
 * secure and prevent any data corruption or security issues
   * each organization should be separated with no way to leak data between them
-* fast and to the point, no unnecessary SQL queries or method calls
+* fast and to the point, caching if possible, no unnecessary SQL queries or method calls
 * DRY, code reuse, patterns reusable in the future, even for a single method in this exercise
 * clear & frequent commits with good messages
 * complete the README section about explanations